Xaelitry/YTWindowFinder/README.md

 # YTWindowFinder
-A simple script that checks for a Firefox tab with youtube open which writes the window title to a file for OBS to read later
+A simple script that checks for a Firefox or Chrome tab with youtube open which writes the window title to a file for OBS to read later